Learning Data-adaptive Nonparametric Kernels: Experimental Results

-Compared with the baseline SVM-CV, the proposed DANK model significantly improves its model flexibility on \emph{diabetic}, \emph{heart}, \emph{monks1}, \emph{spect}, and \emph{glass} in terms of the training accuracy.
-Accordingly, it is helpful for our model to achieve noticeable improvements on the test data. \fh{On the \emph{monks2}, \emph{sonar}, and \emph{wine} datasets, SVM-CV has already obtained nearly 100\% accuracy on the training data, which indicates that the model flexibility is sufficient.} \fh{In this case, it is difficult for our DANK method to achieve a huge improvement on these datasets}, and accordingly the performance margins are about 0\%$\sim$2\%.
-Compared with other representative kernel based algorithms including LogDet, BMKL, and RF, the proposedDANK model yields favorable performance.
+In Table~\ref{SOCMKL}, MKL-uniform sometimes performs the best on the training data, but fails to generalize on the test data in most cases.
+In general, it is inferior to SVM-CV and our DANK model in terms of the test accuracy.
+Directly enlarging the solving space without any constraint would increase model flexibility but is easy to be over-fitting.
+Compared with the baseline SVM-CV, the proposed DANK model achieves a good trade-off between model flexibility and complexity.
+Training accuracy on \emph{diabetic}, \emph{heart}, \emph{monks1}, \emph{spect}, and \emph{glass} indicates the effectiveness of our data adaptive scheme on increasing the model flexibility.
+Accordingly, this strategy is helpful for our model to achieve noticeable improvements on the test data.
+On the \emph{monks2}, \emph{sonar}, and \emph{wine} data sets, SVM-CV has already obtained nearly 100\% accuracy on the training data, which indicates that the model flexibility is sufficient.
+In this case, it is difficult for our DANK method to achieve a huge improvement on these data sets, and accordingly the performance margins are about 0\%$\sim$2\%.
+Table~\ref{UCIres} reports the test accuracy of typical kernel learning based algorithms.
+We also apply the paired t-test at the 5\% significance level to investigate whether the data-adaptive approaches (KNPL and DANK) are significantly better than other methods.
+It can be found that, compared with representative kernel learning based algorithms including LogDet, BMKL, and RF, the proposed DANK model yields favorable performance.

-\fh{In general, the improvements on the classification accuracy demonstrate the effectiveness of the learned adaptive matrix, and accordingly our model has good adaptivity to the training and test data.}
+In general, the improvements on the classification accuracy demonstrate the effectiveness of our data adaptive scheme, and accordingly our model has good adaptivity to the training and test data.